microsoft/TemplateStudio/CONTRIBUTING.md

 * [Component Diagnostics](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.ComponentDiagnosticsDev17) for checking if the Menu package is registered properly in the Package Manager

 Note: The Experimental Instance often doesn't recognize changes to the `.vsct` file which can result in the menu not showing up or UI changes not being reflected.
 Uninstalling all versions of the extension and [resetting the Experimental Instance](#Validating-changes) sometimes helps.
 The most reliable way to test menu changes is to build a Release build of the VSIX and install it into the main instance of Visual Studio.

+## Localization

+Template Studio uses a Microsoft service called TDBuild to handle localization.
+The [localization pipeline](_build/pipelines/localization.yml) submits English resources to TDBuild on a nightly basis which queues them up for localization.
+The pipeline publishes localized resources as artifacts, so once localization is finished on the backend, future pipeline runs will include the resources in the published artifacts.
+Download the `TDBuild.tar.gz` artifact from the pipeline, run `tar -xf TDBuild.tar.gz` to extract the localized resources to a `TDBuild` folder, then from within the repo run [Import-TDBuild](_build/Import-TDBuild.ps1) with the path to the `TDBuild` folder to import the files for submission.

+The resources that are submitted to TDBuild include:

+* `**/FrontendFrameworks/FrontendFrameworks.json`
+* `**/ProjectTypes/ProjectTypes.json`
+* `**/.template.config/localize/templatestrings.json`
+* `**/SharedResources/Resources.resx`

+JSON files use the `resjson` format which includes comments describing the resources that should be localized and how they are presented in the UI.
+This provides context to translators which helps improve the quality of the translations.
+For any strings that should not be localized, the comment should be `"{Locked}"`.

+Templates are localized using the [pattern](https://github.com/dotnet/templating/wiki/Localization) defined by the .NET Templating Engine.
+English strings are loaded from `template.json`, but the localizable strings must also be defined in `localize/templatestrings.json` in order for TDBuild to localize them.

+Other files that can be localized but are not integrated with TDBuild include:

+* `**/*.md`
+* `**/*.vsct`
+* `**/*.vsixmanifest`
+* `**/*.vstemplate`

+Either TDBuild doesn't support these file formats, or the strings are already localized and not expected to change very frequently.

 ## Validating changes